SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Basic Information</summary>
 I have autism spectrum disorder & chronic loneliness.
 Do be respectful and use tone tags with me if possible.
-I am extremely disconnected from people in general and their emotions, even if you're seemingly close to me.
+I am extremely disconnected from people and their emotions, it confuses me, even if you're seemingly close to me.
 I do try my best to empathise either way.
 I am legitimately mentally unwell.
 Sometimes I will go quiet.
 That doesn't mean I'm upset per-se, simply uninterested or overwhelmed.
 I have poor recollection, and might not remember you well.
 Often zoning out, either daydreaming or mindlessly wandering.
 </details>

 <details>